 4.1 Monitoring continues to be an important part of the planning-making process and will help gauge the effectiveness of policies and proposals.
 We will monitor a range of indicators to assess whether the policies and proposals are meeting the objectives set out in the Core Strategy.
 The key findings will be published in the Annual Monitoring Report (AMR).
 The most recent, and previous AMRs are available to view on the Borough Council's website.
-The Local Plan AMR is normally of a report to the Council's Licensing & Planning Policy Committee at the close of the financial year, following which it is published on the Council's website.
+The Local Plan AMR is normally the subject of a report to the Council's Licensing & Planning Policy Committee, following which it is published on the Council's website.